Awards, Honors, & Professional Affiliations

 - Rutgers University, Cook College, with honors, B.S.
 Environmental and Business Economics, 1994

-Mr. Perry limits his practice to plaintiff catastrophic injury cases such as commercial vehicle collisions, wrongful death, product liability, and medical malpractice.
-By focusing his practice on a select number of catastrophic injury and wrongful death cases, Mr. Perry is able to give each client the individual attention they deserve.
-As a result, he frequently receives clients via referrals from other lawyers, judges, and members of the local community.
+Mr. Perry limits his practice to plaintiff catastrophic injury cases such as truck accidents, wrongful death, product liability, and medical malpractice.
+By focusing his practice on a select number of catastrophic injury and wrongful death cases, Mr. Perry gives each client the individual attention they deserve.
+Many of his clients are referred to him by other lawyers, judges, and members of the local community.